Doctoral Research in the Department of Strategy and Organisation

 Doing a doctorate in the Department of Strategy and Organisation involves developing a long term working relationship between student and supervisor around a particular research topic, so finding a supervisor who is working in your proposed area of study and has capacity to take new students is key to getting an offer of a place for doctoral study.
 The areas listed below are those in which a supervisor in the Department of Strategy and Organisation may be available, particularly those topics marked **.
 (In order to supervise effectively, supervisors can work with only a small number of students so the listing of a topic below does not necessarily mean that a supervisor will be available at the time you apply).

-- Management of the multinational enterprise, including the management of knowledge and innovation, transfer of managerial practice, and institutional entrepreneurship
+- Management of the multinational enterprise, including the management of knowledge and innovation, transfer and replication of managerial practice, and institutional entrepreneurship

-- Tradition, culture, and structure in organisational and trans-organisational contexts
+- Cross-cultural and comparative management; tradition, culture, and structure in organisational and trans-organisational contexts; structure and culture in high reliability organisations

-- Management and organisational learning, especially reflective and reflexive practice in management contexts
+- Management and organisational learning, especially reflective and reflexive practice in management contexts; constructed and emergent identities in organisations; management/leadership learning and development

-- Emotions in managerial work and organisational life
+- Emotions in managerial work and organisational life; gender and emotions, organisations, and national culture

 If you would like to know more about our research in any of these areas, please look at the staff profiles (publications) for the Department of Strategy and Organisation.
 If you would like to proceed with an application for doctoral study, you can do this online here.